RDMLLC/RE-Data-Metrix/replit.md

 ### Frontend

 The frontend is built with React and TypeScript, utilizing Vite for bundling.
 It employs `shadcn/ui` (New York style) with Radix UI primitives and Tailwind CSS for a professional design.
 Wouter manages client-side routing.
 State management and data fetching are handled by React Query, while forms are managed with react-hook-form and Zod validation.
-Key features include marketing pages, authentication, a lender portal, and a Deal Analysis Wizard for comprehensive property analysis (purchase, renovation, holding, exit, loan criteria) with real-time client-side calculations.
+Key features include marketing pages, authentication, a lender portal, and a streamlined 5-step Deal Analysis Wizard for comprehensive property analysis (address, details, purchase/renovation, holding/exit with loan preferences, results).
 UI/UX design emphasizes a clean, professional aesthetic.

 ### Backend